KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 uniform mat4 MODELINVERSE;
 ```

-The following semantic uniforms are not allowed inside the shader code and are replaced as follows:
+The following semantic uniforms are not allowed inside the vertex shader code and are replaced as follows:

 Semantic uniform             | Replacement
 -----------------------------|-------------------------------------